Occurrence Coverage Form

-Occurrence policies protect you from any covered incident the “occurs” during the policy period, regardless of when the claim is filed.
+Occurrence policies protect you from any covered incident the “occurs” during the policy period, regardless of when the claim is reported or filed.
 An occurrence policy will respond to claims that come in – even after the policy has been canceled – so long as the incident occurred during the period in which coverage was in force.

 Occurrence limits “restore” each year so that claims paid for incidents arising from one policy year do not deplete limits available to cover claims from other years.
 Each year an Occurrence policy is in force represents a separate set of limits.
 Ten years of coverage under a $1M/$3M Occurrence policy could provide the insured protection for up to $30M in claims (ten year combined annual aggregate limit).